lens-protocol/LIPs/lens-open-algorithm-standards/README.md

 # Lens Open Algorithm Standard

 The rapid growth and development of Lens algorithmic systems including ML have underscored the importance of establishing open standards that promote consistency, interoperability, and collaboration.
-By setting open standards for naming algorithm-specific conventions, entities, service requirements, metadata, and data output, as outlined above, the Lens community can streamline the process of integrating various Lens algorithms, ML models and services into a cohesive ecosystem.
+By setting open standards for naming algorithm-specific conventions, entities, service requirements, metadata, and data output, as outlined above, the Lens community can streamline the process of integrating various Lens algorithms, algorithm models and services into a cohesive ecosystem.
 This uniformity will enable developers and researchers to work more effectively together, reducing the time and effort spent on understanding and adapting to different proprietary systems.
 Furthermore, these open standards facilitate the sharing of knowledge and expertise, fostering innovation and encouraging the development of best practices in the Lens data sicence community.
-By adopting and adhering to these open standards, the community can accelerate progress in Lens data science and ML to unlock its full potential to benefit from various industries and applications across the ecosystem.
+By adopting and adhering to these open standards, the community can accelerate progress in Lens data science to unlock its full potential to benefit from various industries and applications across the ecosystem.

 ## Specification

 ### Naming Conventions

-When defining a new machine learning (ML) standard, adhere to the following naming conventions:
+When defining a new Lens Open Algorithm Standard, adhere to the following naming conventions:

 ```bash
 {entity}_{personal/global}_{model_output_type}